danchyy/Basketball_Analytics/README.md

 	* [Notebook](https://github.com/danchyy/ML-and-DS/blob/master/Scripts/nba_players_stats/Nba_players.ipynb) which runs through some regular and advanced stats from last season as well as from previous seasons

 	* [Images](https://github.com/danchyy/ML-and-DS/tree/master/Scripts/nba_players_stats/images) which are results of previous notebook

+* Swarmplot of rookie stats for their first regular game in 2017-18 nba season, as well as comparison of Ben Simmons' and Markelle Fultz' debut with other first round picks

+	* [Notebook]  (https://github.com/danchyy/Basketball_Analytics/blob/master/Scripts/young_players_40_point_breaktrough/comparison_of_young_players_season.ipynb) which takes at look at previously described tasks.

+* Inspired by Aaron Gordon's first 40 point game, I took a look at how other young players his age, or younger, improved during their first 40 point game (only the ones which aren't rookies)

+	* [Notebook](https://github.com/danchyy/Basketball_Analytics/blob/master/Scripts/young_players_40_point_breaktrough/comparison_of_young_players_season.ipynb) Which visualizes players improvement in points per game during the season in which they scored 40 points or more.